Records show that retrials of deadlocked jury decisions aren’t as common as previously thought.

 National Center for State Courts

 The Bronx (NY), Maricopa (AZ), Los Angeles (CA), and DC district courts, throughout all votes currently return 4% deadlocked decisions.
-What this figure means is that 2 out of 50 jury decisions across these counties will hang across several votes.
+The figure means that 2 out of 50 jury decisions across the said counties will hang across several votes.

-10. 24% of jury decisions are likely to hang at first vote based on ambiguity of evidence
+10. 24% of jury decisions are likely to hang at first vote based on the ambiguity of the evidence

-Evidence that could be deemed inadmissible, disputed, or proven to be misrepresentative might cause jury decisions to hang.
+Jury decisions result in a hung due to several reasons, such as inadmissible evidence or misrepresentation.
 However, the numbers show that about 76% of jury decisions are not deadlocked at first vote.